erik-geant/legendary-succotash/README.md

    returns an array containing all prime integers from the input array.

 6. Please do a code review of the file `reports_controller.rb` in this repository.

-7.
+7. Please describe the suitability of the file `site.cert` in this repository for use with a web server.